ctcl-bregis/ctclsite-python/config/projects/srv_amp.md

 The HP BladeSystem setup is sometimes referred to as "The Amphetamines" in relation to the codename scheme specific to the server blades.

 ## SVCS1
-SVCS1 uses the platform designated "Methamphetamine".
+SVCS1 uses the platform designated "Levoamphetamine".
 The system is currently used for general purpose virtualization.

 Specifications: